nethesis/nethvoice-report/ui/src/doc-inline/en/data_lost_call_1_table_lostCall.md

 call of the day
 - `Reason`: reason for failure

-If no callers have been selected, all calls will be shown calls, if no queue has been selected, the caller of all available queues.
+If no callers have been selected, all calls will be shown.
+If no queue has been selected, the data of all available queues will be shown.